ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 A brilliant jerk is an industry-standard term used to describe an individual who is highly productive on their own, but whose presence hurts the morale or productivity of the people around them.
 They are often described as toxic personalities.

 Due to their sometimes extraordinary individual productivity, choosing to fire a brilliant jerk can often feel difficult or wrong.
 The nearly universal recommendation is to fire them anyway.
-Each day that you, as a manager, allow toxic behavior to persist can increase your team s resentment toward you for allowing it to continue.
+Each day that you, as a manager, allow toxic behavior to persist can increase your team's resentment toward you for allowing it to continue.
 There's no amount of individual productivity that makes up for the hit to company culture and to your credibility as a manager that retaining a toxic individual entails.

 ### Firing